 So how can you fix low iron?
 Here are 6 ways to increase your iron levels.

 6 Ways to Fix Low Iron in Runners

 Eat iron right foods.

 Eat iron-rich foods like beef, eggs, chickpeas, and dark chocolate.
 Reminder, iron from animal-based products have a higher rate of absorption than those from plants.

 My husband is a vegetarian so we rarely eat meat.
-However, starting this summer I began eating a hamburger once a week to help with my iron levels.
+However, starting this summer I began eating more iron-rich meals including a hamburger once a week to help with my iron levels.
 I advise athletes to eat extra iron when training in hotter months.